gabrielchiconi/league-client-pwa/README.md

 ## Dev log

+## 07/08/2020

+Yesterday I managed to set up GitHub Actions and Pages so the app is installable by everyone.
+It even became installable on mobile, but it's really strange there; I don't plan to make "responsive League" a thing just yet, especially because you can't play League from mobile, so you would only be able to manage your profile and read news.

+I fixed the color theme a bit, it's still not exactly Riot's but I managed to get the colors from the client this time around using a color picker.
+I also delved a bit into `mask-image` to make interesting gradient hacks with CSS.

 ## 06/08/2020, part 2

 I came back later to finish menu state management and moving the little code I've added to React.
 Instead of Sass, I decided I'd use CSS in JS via styled-components so that elements are reusable.